Georgia voters choose interim successor to the late John Lewis

 Lewis, widely considered the conscience of Congress, died July 17 at 80.
 He had pancreatic cancer.

-Williams was diagnosed with covid-19 and the disease knocked her off her feet for three weeks.
+Williams was diagnosed with covid-19, and the disease knocked her off her feet for three weeks.
 Although she had to go to the emergency room once, she said she was not hospitalized.

-Her other main focus as congresswoman will be on the John Lewis Voting Rights Act.
+Her other main focus as congresswoman will be on the John Lewis Voting Rights Advancement Act.

 “I believe each generation has an obligation to move us one step closer to equality,” she said.
 She says voting rights are necessary to allow people to vote for the people and policies that best serve them.